-Brightpearl supports two tax schemes.
+Brightpearl supports two tax schemes; sales tax and VAT.
 The selected scheme controls the tax rules used for applying tax codes and rates to orders.

 - Sales tax

 Sales tax mode provides sales tax reports.
 When in sales tax mode, the tax engine will apply sales tax rules when assigning tax codes to orders.